kanishkbh/speech2text_summarization/README.md

 # Speech2Text_Summarization

 This is a hobby project that aims to provide an easy-to-use web app that takes audio input from the user, transcribes it, and gives a response based on the user's prompt.
-The transcription is done using [whisper](https://github.com/openai/whisper) and the response is generated using GPT accessed through [OpenAI API](https://platform.openai.com/docs/introduction).
+The transcription is done using [whisper](https://github.com/openai/whisper) and the response is generated using GPT accessed through [OpenAI API](https://platform.openai.com/docs/api-reference/introduction).
 The GUI is built using [Streamlit](https://streamlit.io/).

 ## Potential Applications
-This app can be used for any purpose that involves giving a response based on spoken input.
-One example where it could be particularly useful is to speak your thoughts and get a summary of it.
-This could be useful for people who have trouble writing down their thoughts.
+This app can be used for various purposes that require generating responses from spoken input.
+For example, use it to vocalize your thoughts and receive a summarized version.
+This application benefits individuals who find it challenging to articulate their thoughts in writing.

 ## Getting Started